 Done badly, it can quite honestly lead to some difficult conversations and unhappy clients, which could well damage your reputation and reduce your client pipeline.

-A client onboarding process is, in simplistic terms, is just a form of communication.
-It is, however, an absolutely critical one and the area that I believe many service providers fall down on; they can do the job, but communicating to and managing your client effectively is a whole different ball game.
+A client onboarding process is, in simplistic terms, just a form of communication.
+It is, however, an absolutely critical one and the area that I believe many service providers fall down on; they can do the job, but communicating with and managing your client effectively is a whole different ball game.

 No Time to Read Now?
 Pin For Later!